TOURS OF OUR CAMPUSES

 Howell Mill Campus (981 Howell Mill Rd.
 NW, 30318)

 Weekends: There are no guided tours offered on weekends at this location.
-Your group is welcome to visit on a weekend (or a weekday other than at the guided tour times above) and do a self-guided tour, provided the following rules are followed (for the health and safety of participants and animals):
+Your group is welcome to visit on a weekend (or a weekday other than at the guided tour times above) and view the animals, provided the following rules are followed (for the health and safety of participants and animals):

 - Children ages 5 and up, please

-- No touching of animals is allowed on self-guided tours (accompanying adults must make this rule clear before entering the shelter and must supervise children carefully)*
+- No touching of animals is allowed during group visits (accompanying adults must make this rule clear before entering the shelter and must supervise children carefully)*

 - No food or drink in animal areas, please